 - For the specifics of setting up Ethernet Tethering, please refer to my IQ4 Technical Basics page

-- I have found no luck with using USB-C to Ethernet dongles, but by using a USB-C to Thunderbolt 2 dongle and then a Thunderbolt 2 to Ethernet dongle, I get perfect connectivity
+- I have found mixed results with using USB-C to Ethernet dongles, but by using a USB-C to Thunderbolt 2 dongle and then a Thunderbolt 2 to Ethernet dongle, I get perfect connectivity

 - If your laptop goes to sleep or you have to remove the tether, a restart of Capture One is necessary to reestablish the Ethernet Tether.